fbbdev/node-fastcgi/README.md

 node-fastcgi
 ============

+[![Build Status](https://api.travis-ci.org/robertgroh/node-fastcgi.svg)](https://travis-ci.org/robertgroh/node-fastcgi)

+[![NPM](https://nodei.co/npm/node-fastcgi.png?downloads=true)](https://nodei.co/npm/node-fastcgi/)

 This module is a replacement for node's http module (server only).
 It can be used to build FastCGI applications or to convert existing node applications to FastCGI.

-The implementation is fully compliant with FastCGI 1.0 Specification (http://www.fastcgi.com/drupal/node/6?q=node/22)
+The implementation is fully compliant with [FastCGI 1.0 Specification](http://www.fastcgi.com/drupal/node/6?q=node/22).

-[![Build Status](https://api.travis-ci.org/robertgroh/node-fastcgi.svg)](https://travis-ci.org/robertgroh/node-fastcgi)

-[![NPM](https://nodei.co/npm/node-fastcgi.png?downloads=true)](https://nodei.co/npm/node-fastcgi/)

 Example
 -------